futile55/Oculus-Apertor/README.md

  * Can send messages to contacts if an accident occurs.
  * Alerts the driver to keep his phone in-front of him for the app to be functional.
+ * In case of car crash, message is sent to the contact detail submitted by the user and also to the nearby hospitals which might be indispensable.